Medical wearables: A powerful tool in the journey to better patient outcomes

 Mobilize care with medical wearables

-In an environment in which 150 million Americans live with a chronic illness, healthcare organizations must remove care from the emergency room, where it’s expensive and palliative, and improve healthcare access in patient’s home, where it’s more affordable and preventative.
-New medical wearable devices can easily expand care options beyond the walls of the ER and doctor’s office, removing limits posed by scheduling challenges or provider availability, while also affording patients round the clock preventative care.
+In an environment in which 6 in 10 American adults live with a chronic illness, healthcare organizations must remove care from emergency rooms, where it’s expensive and palliative, and improve healthcare access in patients’ homes, where it’s more affordable and preventative.
+New medical wearable devices can easily expand care options beyond the walls of the ER and doctor’s office, removing limits posed by scheduling challenges or provider availability, while also affording patients round-the-clock preventative care.

-These new devices typically go everywhere with the patients who wear them, and they’re nearly always on – patients sometimes remove them only when they sleep.
+These new devices typically go everywhere with the patients who wear them, and they’re nearly always on.
 Medical wearables can collect real-time data on everything from exercise levels (via heart rate monitors and movement trackers) to electrical signals in your heart (via electrocardiogram monitoring).
 They can also offer greater convenience.
 By sharing data via the cloud, as some wearables do, patients no longer need to return wearables for data processing, and they can reduce the number of appointments needed for testing.

-- The new Apple Watch Series 4, which is FDA-approved for fall detection and heart monitoring.
+- The Apple Watch Series 5, which is FDA-approved for fall detection and heart monitoring.